viviRbi/vyNote/readme.md

 - docker image push [tag-name]

 22. What is Docker compose and why is it useful?
 - Compose is a tool for defining and running multi-container Docker applications as a single service.
-With Compose, you use a DockerCompose.yml file to configure your application’s services
+With Compose, you use a DockerCompose.yml file to configure your applicationÂ’s services
 - Benefits: Single host deployment, easy to use, reduce times
 ```
 #start all service